QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/gitlab.md

 ```
 job:
   when: on_failure   # a stage failed in the previous stage
-  when: always       # even if pipeline fails
+  when: always       # even if the pipeline fails
 ```

 #### rules